Hubert8899/Hubert8899.github.io/README.md

-Hello, my name is Hubert and I am a master's student in statistics at UIUC.
+# Hi, I'm Hubert 👋
+Welcome to my personal site!
+I'm a Master's student in Statistics at UIUC, interested in data science, modeling, and visualization.